 Initially, we were most associated with “earning to give” — taking a higher paying career in order to donate more to charity, rather than working directly into a “social impact” job.
 Even at the time, we didn’t think it was typically the best option, and today we rarely think that’s where people should focus first.

-Today, we think of the highest-impact careers as those where an additional person can most effectively contribute to the most pressing global problems.
+Today, we think of the highest-impact careers as those where an additional person can most effectively help solve the most pressing global problems.
 Some of our top recommendations include:

 - AI safety research in academia or industry.

 - Working in operations and other roles in “effective altruist” and existential risk research non-profits.